TheLox95/dailyprogrammer/README.md

 # dailyprogrammer
-A collection of challenges from the r/dailyprogrammer page
+A collection of challenges from the r/dailyprogrammer page.
+My goal is to complete a challenge every saturday!
+Wish me luck!